copyrite/LwotcMinimalText/XComGame.md

 * TODO: What's the chance?

 ## Fire and Steel
-+1 damage to XCOM gauntlet attacks. +1 damage per turn to fires set by XCOM gauntlet attacks.
++1 XCOM gauntlet attack damage. +1 damage per turn to fires set by XCOM gauntlet attacks.

 ## Fire in the Hole
--2 to your rocket scatter rolls.
+-2 to number of rocket scatter rolls.
 * TODO: Concussion Rocket?

 ## Firestorm